 when the normally tough peony fails to bloom

 W HEN I GET OVERWHELMED AS GARDENERS DO ABOUT NOW, I think of the peonies that grew in the narrow space between the flagstone walk and a stucco wall of the home of my youth.
 No matter that there was hardly room for anything in that spot, or that they’d probably been there 30 years already.
+(Apparently they can live to 100 or longer.)
 Each year, during the week of my birthday, they bloomed like mad.
 “Onward,” they seemed to say.
 “Keep at it.”
 Sometimes, though, peonies don’t bloom well, or the buds just turn black and dry up, I’ve learned since.
 Want to know the reasons why?

 Blooming in herbaceous peonies (and this is true for most plants) is controlled by factors like light, nutrients, the premature removal of foliage, recent transplanting, and also various plant diseases (often triggered by weather conditions).
 Planting depth can also affect peonies adversely.
 The details: